14 Popular Italian Horse Breeds

 Among the different types of Italian horse breeds are the Calabrese.
 This horse breed gets its name from the Calabria region of Italy, where it originated before the founding of Rome.

 They are currently a cross between the Andalusian, Thoroughbred, and Arabian breeds.
-And people mostly use it for pleasure, sport, and riding.
+People mostly use it for pleasure, sports, and riding.

-In addition, the Calabrese horse stands at 16 to 16.2 hands tall and is commonly grey, bay, black, or chestnut in color.
+In addition, the Calabrese horse stands at 16 to 16.2 hands tall and is commonly grey, bay, black, or chestnut.

 They are friendly, willing horses who can be spirited, energetic, and powerful.